MicrosoftDocs/msteams-docs/msteams-platform/samples/integrating-web-apps.md

 ms.date: 08/26/2020
 ms.localizationpriority: medium
 ms.topic: conceptual
-title: Considerations for Teams Integration
+title: Considerations for Teams integration
 ---
-# Considerations for Teams Integration
+# Considerations for Teams integration

 You can make web apps suitable with Teams' social and collaborative features, by properly integrating them with Teams.